 Due to the current situation, the training course will now be held "virtually".

-We hope to resume classroom courses in 2021
+We hope to resume classroom courses once the pandemic is over

 At a glance

 Understanding QSARs and read-across and their applications in regulatory toxicology

 Objectives of the course

 With regulators encouraging the reduction of in vivo tests according to the principles of the 3Rs this 2 day course will provide an understanding of methods for in silico toxicology with an emphasis on appropriate use in regulatory toxicology.

 Review the current scientific basis and application of read-across and QSAR in toxicology